Constitution of the Confederate States

-The Constitution of the Confederate States was the supreme law of the Confederate States of America.
-It was adopted on March 11, 1861, and was in effect from February 22, 1862, to the conclusion of the American Civil War (May 1865).
-The Confederacy also operated under a Provisional Constitution from February 8, 1861, to February 22, 1862.
+The Constitution of the Confederate States, sometimes referred to as the Confederate Constitution, was the supreme law of the Confederate States of America.
+It superseded the Provisional Constitution of the Confederate States, the Confederate States' first constitution, in 1862.
+It remained in effect until the end of the American Civil War in 1865.

 The original Provisional Constitution is located at the American Civil War Museum in Richmond, Virginia, and differs slightly from the version later adopted.
 The final, handwritten Constitution is located in the Hargrett Rare Book and Manuscript Library at the University of Georgia.
 Most of its provisions are word-for-word duplicates from the United States Constitution; however, there are crucial differences between the two documents in tone and legal content, primarily regarding slavery.

+In particular, as illustrated throughout its Articles I and IV, and elaborated upon in this page's section concerning the ramifications thereof, the Confederate Constitution is unique in constitutional history as the only one to enshrine slavery as an intrinsic fundament of its state's existence — a practice restricted to people of a particular race.